ockentap/AV1-Everything/README.md

 Run `detox` on folders to make the filenames POSIX compliant. https://github.com/dharple/detox

-The script is able to rename files but the accuracy IRL hasnt been proven.
+The script is able to rename files but the accuracy IRL hasn't been proven.